oomer/oomerfarm-flamenco/README.md

 [ WORK IN PROGRESS ]
 [ ALPHA release v0.1 ]

->## oomerfarm is a family of helpers scripts for different renderfarms to take advantage of cheap hourly rates at any cloud compute provider
+>#### A family of helpers scripts for DIY renderfarms to take advantage of cheap hourly rates at any cloud compute provider

 ### oomerfarm-flamenco adds https://flamenco.blender.org
-- Flamenco provides the actual renderfarm functionality
-- while these scripts ...
-    - focus on setting up a useful network topology complete with storage and security to complement any renderfarm
+- Flamenco provides the actual renderfarm functionality while these scripts provide a network topology with storage and security to complement it.

-    - After running the four scripts on 3 different machines
-        - connect to flamenco-manager at http://10.88.0.1:8080 from your Blender workstation
-        - grab/install the Flamenco add-on
-        - load a scene and in the Outputs section, send a Simple-Blender-Job with multiple frames to your farm
-        - monitor the progress in the web interface
-        - mount smb://10.88.0.1/oomerfarm MacOS/Linux
-        - mount \\\\10.87.0.1\oomerfarm Windows
-        - get your images
+### Renderfarm have a lot of moving parts and these 4 scripts break down the task into manangeable chunks

+<span style="color:cyan;">bolstersecurity.sh</span> = manage VPN security keys

+<span style="color:cyan;">bootstrapfarm.sh</span> = prep network storage and flamenco-manager

+<span style="color:cyan;">bootstrapworker.sh</span> = run on each worker to prep flamenco-worker

+<span style="color:cyan;">bridgefarm.sh</span> = user connect to VPN

 ## Security notes ( always audit the code )